box/developer.box.com/content/guides/search/quick-start/2-locate-template-info.md

 If you created your metadata template via the Admin Console, you will need obtain an [Access Token] for an Admin or Co-Admin with permission to **Create and edit metadata templates for your company**.
-As I mentioned in step 1, the easiest way to obtain a token meeting these requirements is to log in as the Admin or Co-Admin, pull up the application in the [Developer Console][dc], and click **Generate Developer Token** under the **Configuration** tab.
+As mentioned in step 1, the easiest way to obtain a token meeting these requirements is to log in as an Admin or Co-Admin, pull up the application in the [Developer Console][dc], and click **Generate Developer Token** under the **Configuration** tab.

 Use this token to make an API call to the
 [list all metadata templates for enterprise endpoint][metadata-list], as shown below.
 You should be able to find information about your template in the response.
+Specifically, note the `scope` and `templateKey`.

 <ImageFrame center>
     ![List All Templates](./images/list-all-templates.png)